isw-kudos/huddo-docs/docs/boards/cp/migration/index.md

 ## After Migration Complete

 1. The Migration service can be removed.
-Please use the following command
+Set the following in your `boards-cp.yaml` and re-run the [helm upgrade command](../../helm-charts.md#upgrade-command) — this removes the migration Deployment, Services, PersistentVolume and PersistentVolumeClaim:

+        migration:
+          enabled: false

+    ??? note "Charts before huddo-boards-cp 2.2.0"

+        If you deployed the standalone migration chart, remove it with:

-        helm delete huddo-boards-cp-activity-migration --purge
+            helm uninstall huddo-boards-cp-activity-migration --namespace connections

 1. Turn off the Activities application in WebSphere ISC